 While the majority of the material in this course is equivalent to college 100–400 level courses, and students receive a certificate of completion, there is no accreditation granted for this specific course.
 In the past, many individual students have used experience from this class to compile portfolios which are recognized by their school, or used the skills they garnered here to test their way out of college courses.

 Class size is limited to 25 students.

 For all other questions, see the Orientation Manual.

 Also, feel free to contact the Music Office at [email protected].

 For Those Driving

-Please arrive at the International ALERT Academy (One Academy Blvd, Big Sandy, TX, 75755) by 3:30pm on Saturday, August 7th.
+Please arrive at the International ALERT Academy (One Academy Blvd, Big Sandy, TX, 75755) by 3:30pm on Saturday, July 2.
 Dinner is provided in the dining room from 4:30-5:00pm, and registration and orientation will take place in the dining room from 5:30-7:00pm.
-If you are interested in organizing a carpool from your area, let us know so we can connect you with other students.
+If you are not staying for the Instrumental Workshop, please plan to leave by 12:00pm on Saturday, July 9.

 For flights into Dallas Fort Worth (DFW) or Dallas Love Field (DAL), plan to arrive before 2:30pm on Saturday, August 7th.

 For flights into Tyler Pounds Regional Airport (TYR), or East Texas Regional Airport in Longview (GGG), arrive before 3:00pm on Saturday, July 2.

 For DFW or DAL, plan to depart after 12:30pm on Saturday, July 9.